-The district is a means of formalizing and funding the public-private partnership between the City and property owners in the Schlitz Park business area and for furthering preservation and redevelopment in the portion of the City of Milwaukee.
-Therefore, it is fully consistent with City's Comprehensive Plans Preservation Policy.
+The district is a means of formalizing and funding the public-private partnership between the City and property owners in the Schlitz Park business area and for furthering preservation and redevelopment in this portion of the City of Milwaukee.
+Therefore, it is fully consistent with the City's Comprehensive Plan and Preservation Policy.

-B. City Role In District Operation
+B. City Role in District Operation

-The City of Milwaukee has committed to helping private property owners in the District to promote its development.
-To this end, the City of Milwaukee has played a significant role in the creation of the Business Improvement District, and intends to assist in the implementation of the Operating Plan.
-In particular, the City of Milwaukee will:
+The City of Milwaukee has committed to helping private property owners in the district promote its development.
+To this end, the City expected to play a significant role in the creation of the Business Improvement district and in the implementation of the Operating Plan.
+In particular, the City will:

-1. Provide assistance as appropriate to the BID Board of Directors;

-2. Monitor and, when appropriate, apply for outside funding which could be used in support of the District;

-3. Collect BID assessments and maintain them in a segregated account; Disburse all funds of the District, no earlier then January 31, 2009 and no later then March 31, 2009.
-Disbursement of the full amount assessed by the District shall be made without reference to the amount of assessments collected by the City by the date of disbursement;

-4. Receive annual audits as required per Wis.
-Stats.
-Sec.
-66.1109(3)(c).

-5. Provide the Board of Directors through the Assessor's Office on or before June 30th of each plan year with the official City of Milwaukee records on the assessed value of each tax key number within the district as of January 1 of each plan year and provide an update immediately prior to preparation of tax bills for purpose of calculating the actual BID assessments for the following plan year; and

-6. Encourage the State of Wisconsin, County of Milwaukee and other units of government to support the activities of the District.
+- 1. Provide technical assistance to the proponents of the district through adoption of the Plan, and provide assistance as appropriate thereafter. - 2.
+Monitor and, when appropriate, apply for outside funds that could be used in support of the district. - 3.
+Collect assessments, maintain in a segregated account, and disburse the monies of the district. - 4.
+Receive annual audits as required per sec.
+66.1109 (3) (c) of the BID law. - 5.
+Provide the board, through the Tax Commissioner's Office on or before June 30th of each Plan year, with the official City records and the assessed value of each tax key number with the district, as of January 1st of each Plan year, for purposes of calculating the BID assessments. - 6.
+Encourage the State of Wisconsin, Milwaukee County and other units of government to support the activities of the district.

-The presentation of this Operating Plan to the City of Milwaukee shall be deemed a standing order of the Board of Directors under Sec.
-66.1109(4) Wis.
-Stats. to disburse the BID assessments without necessity of an additional disbursement agreement, disbursement method or accounting method.
-Budget authority made under this plan shall be shown in the City's budget as a line item.